Senseo XL 7810 Coffee Machine Review

 Instead of always being somewhere near the top, the buttons are located right on the integrated drip tray.
 There are three in all…the middle one is the power button, to the right is the 2-cup button for brewing two 4-oz cups, and the 1 cup button is to the left which will permit a more common 8 oz cup of joe.

-Here is where things get interesting with the XL 7810: the “intensity selector” feature that lets you kick up the flavor a notch, is activated by pushing one of the 1 cup or 2 cup buttons twice, as the pictogram on the front indicates.
+Here is where things get interesting with the XL 7810: the “intensity selector” feature which is the equivalent to a “pulse” or boldness increasing option, is activated by pushing one of the 1 cup or 2 cup buttons twice, as the pictogram on the front indicates.

 The reservoir sits on the back of the unit and has a 40.6 oz water holding capacity.
 The way it is mounted – right below the brewing chamber area…makes for a more tricky approach to situating it correctly (which some owners have mentioned).
 Also, this is not one of those brewers in which you can refill right from the location – it definitely needs be removed from the unit before refilling and filling.